TSA Tracker Data Methodology

 2. Collection Cadence and Freshness

 TSA Tracker polls active airport feeds approximately every 2 minutes.
-Each record includes a timestamp for when the reading was captured.
-If a live source becomes unavailable, we retain transparency by labeling data state in our API and fallback behavior.
+Each record includes a capture timestamp.
+If a live source becomes unavailable, we keep the fallback state visible instead of silently swapping it out.

 - Normal polling interval: ~120 seconds.